theMakersOrg/theMakersWebsiteV2/src/pages/landing/index.md

   blurbs:
     - image: /img/Icons/Blue/Icon_3d-printer.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell rubbish and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current